Thursday Apr 14th 2022, 0600-1800

 It was another diverse day in terms of temperature and terrain.
 I recorded a low of 26 inside my tent, waking to sparkling ice crystals lining my walls.
 I slept cold towards dawn but considering that my quilt is only rated to 22 degrees, I think I did good.
 I could have still put on my puffy, which I instead had stuffed in my footbox to keep things warm.

 The morning took us through a maze of jeep track.
 Some intersections were marked, most not.
 It would be very hard to do this route without GPS.
 We stopped to check out an old ranch.
 The cabin was pretty cool and largely intact.
-Some hunters had recently signed into the logbook.
+Some hunters had recently signed the logbook.
 We promptly started following the wrong road leaving the ranch, realizing our mistake about half a mile in.
 We cut cross-country back to the correct road without much time lost.
 Morning water was found at a creek crossing.
 We were happy for the abundance of natural water sources throughout this section, saving us from having to get it from man-made stock ponds.

 Around noon, we dropped off a high plateau to descend into a crack in the earth that is West Clear Creek Canyon.
 The drop was only half a mile in length but steep.
 It inspired me to sing the call of a canyon wren…the constantly falling notes that so match the image of a hiker tumbling down the rocks.
 The trail was cut nicely through the cliffs but required concentration.
 A wrong turn would lead the user to a cliff in seconds.
 Even when on trail, we found it necessary to downclimb several rock slabs.
 It was no worse than sections of the AT in Maine and New Hampshire and I enjoyed the challenge.
 The possibility of snakes being in the cracks did make me more cautious.